 33. Watch a match with 100,000 others in Tehran

 Getting an Iranian visa – a must if you want to enter the country – can be “long and unpredictable”, say the Foreign Office, but if successful you’ll be rewarded with one of the world’s most intense derbies: Persepolis vs Esteghlal.

 The attendances are staggering – but if you don’t want to get caught in the crossfire of a game that makes not just the capital but the whole country come to a halt, seeing a crucial World Cup qualifier for Iran is the next best thing.

 34. Watch the worst team in the world

 Why: Ibis in Brazil pride themselves on being the worst team in the world, after setting a Guinness World Record in the ’80s for playing the most games without a win (55).
 Watching them play is an experience: their fans spend most of the time gently mocking their own players and don’t really care about the result, as long as they lose in the end.

 How: With difficulty – Ibis play mostly at Paulo Petribu stadium in Carpina, more than 50km inland from Recife.
 To watch Ibis, you’ll have to take a (cheap) Expresso 1002 bus into the desert.

-Local knowledge: Don’t worry about buying a ticket in advance – only six fans showed to watch their first game of this season in the Pernambuco state second division (they lost, obviously).
-A mandatory stop on your way should be the Recife barber shop owned by former Ibis ‘star’ Mauro Shampoo, a cult hero midfielder who scored only one goal in his entire career.
+Local knowledge: Don’t worry about buying a ticket in advance – only six fans showed to watch their first game of one season in the Pernambuco state second division (they lost, obviously).
+A mandatory stop on your way should be the Recife barbershop owned by former Ibis ‘star’ Mauro Shampoo, a cult hero midfielder who scored only one goal in his entire career.